 Further information: rum tours in Punta Cana and the Dominican Republic

 8) Boca de Yuma

 One of the closest day trips from Punta Cana is Boca de Yuma.
 It is that close that it’s also possible as a half-day trip from Bavaro & Co.
 Boca de Yuma is a little and very quiet fishing village, which is famous for its various local restaurants atop a cliff with a marvelous view on the ocean and the surrounding coast.
-It is the best and most authentic place to eat fresh fish in the entire eastern part of the Dominican Republic.
+It is the best and most authentic place to eat fresh fish in the entire eastern part of the Dominican Republic, plates are usually around 10-12 USD.
 International tourism is almost non-existent here, but the restaurants feature a welcoming and rural charm.

 Distance from Bavaro/Punta Cana: 50 miles and 1h driving